 Lúcia Mamede Discusses Patient Role at EU Parliament

-Lúcia Mamede, IPOPI’s Medical Affairs Project Manager, brought the patient perspective to the forefront at the high-level meeting “Building a Research and Innovation Ecosystem for Rare Diseases,” hosted by MEP Vytenis Andriukaitis at the European Parliament, where she advocated for stronger integration of rare disease patients in health and research policy.
+Lúcia Mamede, IPOPI’s Medical Affairs Project Manager, brought the patient perspective to the forefront at the high-level meeting “Building a Research and Innovation Ecosystem for Rare Diseases,” held on April 29, 2025 at the European Parliament in Brussels (Belgium).
+This important event was organised by the Brains for Brain Foundation and kindly hosted by MEP Vytenis Andriukaitis (EPP, Lithuania), who co-chaired the meeting alongside Prof Maurizio Scarpa, President and Founder of the Brains for Brain Foundation and Coordinator of the European Reference Network for Metabolic Disorders (MetabERN).

 The event brought together policymakers, researchers, patient advocates, and healthcare professionals to discuss how the EU can better support rare disease communities through a stronger and more inclusive research and innovation framework.